mapmeld/majurojs/README.md

 A 3D View is available directly from the neighborhood-drawing map on MajuroJS.org, or at <em>USERNAME.github.com/majurojs/3d</em> after you fork this repo.

-<strong>Customization</strong>: Put your buildings data into mybuild.geojson, then use Github's online editing to set /3d/3dscene.js to the center of your map.
+<strong>Customization</strong>: Put your buildings data into mybuild.geojson.

 <strong>Tips</strong>: Use arrow keys to pan, < and > to zoom, d and x to tilt, z and s to roll.